11 Common Bicycle Brake Types and Their Uses

 In 1897, duck brakes were the newest bicycle component.
 When the rider pulls a long lever, two rollers descend against the front tire, creating a duck brake.

-In addition, the lever increases the effort used by the rider to stop the bike, and the tool rollers, rather than a single spoon, assure more excellent tire contact.
+In addition, the lever increases the rider’s effort to stop the bike, and the tool rollers, rather than a single spoon, assure more excellent tire contact.

 Furthermore, for controlled deceleration, duck brakes are preferable over spoon brakes.

-However, riding on slick pavement is a lot easier to utilize.
+However, riding on slick pavement is much easier.
 Except you won’t find them on any but antique road bicycles today.

 10. Coaster Brakes